Program in Cellular Regulation and Metabolism

-The seven investigators in this program, all belonging to the Laboratory of Gene Regulation and Development (LGRD) (LGRD), share a common interest in using genetically tractable model organisms and a combination of genetics, biochemistry, cell biology, and structural biology to elucidate the molecular basis of processes fundamentally important in cell biology or animal development.
+The seven investigators in this program, all belonging to the Laboratory of Gene Regulation and Development (LGRD), share a common interest in using genetically tractable model organisms and a combination of genetics, biochemistry, cell biology, and structural biology to elucidate the molecular basis of processes fundamentally important in cell biology or animal development.
 Three groups employ yeast as a model system, with two studying molecular mechanisms of transcriptional and translational control of gene expression in budding yeast, and a third studying transposition of mobile elements in fission yeast.
 Two groups employ the fruit fly Drosophila to investigate development and function of neural circuits, including synaptic specificity in the visual system and assembly and growth of synapses at the neuromuscular junction.
-The anuran Xenopus laevis serves as a model system for the work of the remaining two groups, one of whom focuses on spindle assembly and chromosome segregation and the roles of covalent protein modification by SUMO in regulating these events, and the other on transcriptional programming during the postembryonic formation of adult stem cells.
+The anuran Xenopus laevis serves as a model system for the work of the remaining two groups, one of which focuses on spindle assembly and chromosome segregation and the roles of covalent protein modification by SUMO in regulating these events, and the other on transcriptional programming during the postembryonic formation of adult stem cells.

-The Section on Cell Cycle Regulation, headed by Mary Dasso, studies cellular pathways that assure the integrity of genomic transmission during each cell division in higher eukaryotes, including mechanisms of mitotic chromosome segregation.
-Members of the group showed that proteins previously described for their functions in interphase nuclear-cytoplasmic protein trafficking are critical for correct spindle assembly and mitotic progression, and they are studying the details of these functions, as well as mitotic roles of the SUMO protein modification pathway.
-They also recently described the function of IRBIT, a novel inhibitor of ribonucleotide reductase (RNR).
+The Section on Cell Cycle Regulation, headed by Mary Dasso, studies cellular pathways that assure the integrity of genomic transmission during each cell division in higher eukaryotes, particularly mechanisms of mitotic chromosome segregation.
+The group showed that proteins previously described for their functions in interphase nuclear-cytoplasmic protein trafficking are critical for correct spindle assembly and mitotic progression and is studying the details of these functions, as well as mitotic roles of the SUMO protein modification pathway.
+The laboratory recently described the function of IRBIT, a novel inhibitor of ribonucleotide reductase (RNR).
 RNR supplies deoxynucleotide triphosphates for DNA replication, and its uncontrolled activity is associated with malignant transformation and tumor cell growth.
-They found that IRBIT is essential for proper cycle progression and genomic integrity, and they are currently exploring IRBIT's physiological activities and regulation.
+Members of the Section showed that IRBIT is essential for proper cycle progression and genomic integrity, and they are currently exploring IRBIT's physiological activities and regulation.